Kra–Dai-speaking peoples: Full genome analysis

 The core Kra-Dai population from Southern China has more Late Neolithic Fujianese-related ancestry (39.0%–53.9%) than Neolithic Mekong-related ancestry (24.9%–32.3%), which was similarly observed for present Southeastern Han Chinese (28.9%–40.3% for Late Neolithic Fujianese and 21.8%–25.2% for Neolithic Mekong).
-Alternatively, they could be modeled as having Atayal-related and Tibetan-related ancestry, with Atayal-related ancestry being estimated at ~3–38%.
-Other studies estimate their Atayal-related ancestry at 50%, with the rest being Yellow River-related.
-They can also be modeled as having Southeastern Asian ancestry (represented by Paiwan and other Taiwanese aborigines), Northern East Asian ancestry (represented by Late Neolithic Shimao) and Southern East Asian ancestry (represented by Dushan).
-The first two components contributed to the Kra-Dai genome in similar proportions.
-There's also evidence of strong affinities between Kra-Dai groups and ancient Guangxi populations, such as GaoHuaHua, BaBanQinCen, LaCen and ShenXian.
-Kra-Dai groups from Guangxi, for example, cluster with the 1,500 year old BaBanQinCen population, who have Dushan-related ancestry (5%–64%), Northern East Asian-related ancestry (19%–40%) and Southern East Asian-related ancestry (5%–72%).
+Alternatively, they are modeled as having Atayal-related ancestry at ~3–38% or 50%, with the rest being Yellow River or Tibetan-related.
+There's also evidence of strong affinities between Kra-Dai groups and ancient Guangxi populations, such as GaoHuaHua, BaBanQinCen, LaCen and ShenXian, who are characterized by their mixture of indigenous Guangxi ancestry and Yellow River-related Northern East Asian ancestry.
 Using the Dai as proxies for the ancestral Kra-Dai population, they can also be modeled as a mixture of North Indian-related (6%) and Naxi/Miao-related groups (94%).